 With its 9.2-meter (362-inch) mirror, the HET is one of the world's largest optical telescopes.
 It's optimized for spectroscopy, the decoding of light from stars and galaxies to study their properties.
 This makes it ideal for searching for planets around other stars, and studying distant galaxies, exploding stars, black holes, and more.
-The HET, dedicated in 1997, is a joint project of The University of Texas at Austin, The Pennsylvania State University, Stanford University, Ludwig-Maximilians-Universität München, and Georg-August-Universität Göttingen.
+The HET, dedicated in 1997, is a joint project of The University of Texas at Austin, The Pennsylvania State University, Ludwig-Maximilians-Universität München, and Georg-August-Universität Göttingen.

 The Harlan J. Smith Telescope